Pranayam (2011 film): Production

 Blessy claims that he has gone through almost 25 years of hibernation for Pranayam.
 He says, "For so many years I have been carrying the subject in me as a writer, journeying with it as visuals and words.
 I have now transferred that to the characters.
 It's like letting go of something that was your own until now.
 And that is painful."
 Blessy had discussed the storyline with writer-director Lohithadas, during the making of his Joker, in which he was the associate director.
 Lohithadas had told Blessy about how he had envisaged Mathews.
 After Bhramaram, Blessy had started writing a story based on a few youngsters but didn't feel excited about it after a while as many similar stories were flooding theatres.
 Suddenly the story of Pranayam came back into his mind.
 About the scripting, Blessy says, "The interesting thing about this script is that even before I started writing it, what I had in my mind was its last frame.
 So I started developing the journey back from the last frame and completed it."

 P. K. Sajeev and Anne Sajeev are the producers under the banner of Fragrant Nature Film Creations.
 Aneesh Jacob is the executive producer.
 The first schedule of shooting started on 16 February 2011 at Cheranallur in Kerala.
 Mohanlal joined the set on 23 February.
 The second schedule started on June first week in Kochi.
-Pranayam was shot from locations including Ernakulam, Fort Kochi, Valinokkam, Kullu Manali and Rewari.
+Pranayam was shot on locations, including Ernakulam, Fort Kochi, Valinokkam, Kullu Manali, and Rewari.
 Satheesh Kurup wielded the camera for the film.
 "There is an invisible spark that flashes just seeing the look or a smile of a person and when the beauty within him is revealed to you.
 You don't need to see a bio-data or wade through his past work.
 You just connect with him," explains Blessy on his decision to hand over the camera to a novice like Satheesh Kurup.

 The film was released on a credit as Mohanlal's 300th.
 It is the third time Blessy and Mohanlal signed a bond together after Thanmathra and Bhramaram.
 The film will have the credit for reuniting Mohanlal and Jayaprada as a couple after Devadoothan.
 Mohanlal and Anupam Kher are on the screens again after Praja and Indrajaalam.
 Asked about his experience and challenges that he faced while working in an unfamiliar language, Anupam Kher said "Acting in a different language film is like being thrown into a swimming pool without knowing how to swim.
 Blessy being a good trainer, acting in Pranayam didn't pose a challenge."

 Pranayams official website was launched by Anupam Kher on 29 August 2011 at a Meet the Press program organised by the Trivandrum Press Club.

-Some scenes of the song "Paatil Ee Paatil" was shot in the beach area of Kish Islands, Iran.
+Some scenes of the song "Paatil Ee Paatil" were shot in the beach area of Kish Islands, Iran.